carlbr3/Kanban-Board/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# Krazy Kanban Board
+# Kanban-Board

 ## Description

 Simple Kanban board with user authentication.
+The application was to use JWT's behind the scene.
+Whole functionality to explore authentication with this auth system.

 ## Table of Contents